ryanfowler/SwiftData/README.md

 let errMsg = SD.errorMessageForCode(err)
 ```

-The error value should always be compared with nil to see if there was an error during the operation, or if the operation was executed successfully.
+It is recommended to compare the error value with nil to see if there was an error during the operation, or if the operation was executed successfully.

 By default, error and warning messages are printed to the console when they are encountered.